 The Internal Audit Function is managed by the Head of Internal Audit.
-The Head of Internal Audit has a direct reporting line to the Group Head of Internal Audit based in Hartford, United States.
-The Head of Internal Audit has no other role within the Company and has no additional responsibilities.
+The Head of Internal Audit has a direct reporting line to the Travelers group Head of Internal Audit based in Hartford, United States.
+The Head of Internal Audit has no other role within the Group and has no additional responsibilities.